How to Use Coffee Syrup

 Syrups come in too many flavors to name, and black coffee is no longer the standard.

-Starbucks uses flavors ranging from raspberry to funnel cake, with everything in between, and syrups can be used to flavor nearly any food or drink!
+Starbucks uses flavors ranging from raspberry to funnel cake, with everything in between, and you can use syrups to flavor nearly any food or drink!

 For instance, a tablespoon of vanilla coffee syrup in your pancake or french toast mix, and voila!
 Your breakfast has just a hint of vanilla.